UCA Campaign

 Inspiring Creative Futures

-The University for Creative Arts (UCA) has launched a new campaign in collaboration with HS.
-By reinforcing the economic power of the UK’s creative industries, the campaign positions creativity as both a viable career path and an essential contributor to national growth…
+A new visual language and brand campaign for the University for the Creative Arts (UCA).
+Affirming the economic power of the UK’s creative industries, this new campaign positions creativity, to prospective students, as both a viable career path and an essential contributor to national growth…

-The Art Direction adopted a portrait led approach, featuring the students themselves – capturing the qualities of their personalities in imagery which heroes each individual’s unique stance.
-Cast by Hingston, all wardrobe is deliberately the student’s own, supported by assistance from stylist, Harris Elliot.
+Art Direction adopts a portrait-led approach, featuring and celebrating the students themselves – capturing the qualities of their personalities in imagery which heroes each individual’s unique stance.
+Cast from across the university campuses, all wardrobe is deliberately the student’s own, with support on the day from stylist, Harris Elliot.
 The campaign was photographed by Julian Broad.

 Credits